What we do

 Access to exclusive services

-Our handy person and gardening service offer is for Haringey Circle members.
+Our 'At Home' services offer is for Haringey Circle members.
 We support you by helping with tasks within your home and garden that you may not be able to do yourself.
 This is a paid service.

 Access to discounts